web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/deployment.md

 - to install the required dependencies (this demands we have installed Quicklisp previously)
 - and to run our application's entry point.

-{{% notice info %}}

-Here's a 5 minutes refresh on how to create a project, how to run it from sources, how to build a binary, how to load everything in SLIME:

-{{% /notice %}}

-{{< youtube XFc513MJjos >}}

-So, the recipe to run our project from sources can look like this:
+So, the recipe to run our project from sources can look like this (you can find such a recipe in our project generator):

 ~~~lisp
 ;; run.lisp